BeGood Clothing

-BeGood Clothing is a socially responsible clothing, and accessories online retailer based in San Francisco, California.
-BeGood Clothing features not only sustainable fashion and gifts that are eco-friendly, but it also gives back to an environmental or humanitarian cause for each item purchased.
+BeGood Clothing is a retailer of clothing and accessories, selling its products online and focused on socially responsible clothing.
+The company is based in San Francisco, California.
+BeGood Clothing advances its mission as a socially responsible brand mainly through two initiatives: (i) the company features sustainable fashion and gifts that are eco-friendly, and (ii) the company gives back to an environmental or humanitarian cause for each item purchased.
 The company supports local San Francisco nonprofits, participates in charitable events, and donates customers’ gently used clothing to Goodwill Industries monthly.

 BeGood Clothing was founded by Mark Spera and Dean Ramadan.
+Spera has a history of founding successful ventures across various industries, including business services and healthcare.

 Products

 BeGood carefully curates the brands and designers they carry in the store in an effort to improve the sustainable clothing image.
-BeGood Clothing offers various clothing items from designers who associate with charities or have implemented corporate social responsibility strategies.
+The company offers various clothing items from designers who associate with charities or have implemented corporate social responsibility strategies.
+According to the company's Instagram page, its offerings include shoes, handbags, and dresses, among other products.

 BeGood Outreach

 BeGood has partnered with the San Francisco non-profit, Project Open Hand, and donates a meal to their organization for the sale of certain items in the store.
 BeGood also partners with these local and global non-profits and charitable organizations: